AdrianTomin/discord-bot/README.md

 | units     | String | **Optional**.
 Sets the unit system for the forecast.
 Options are "metric" (default) or "imperial".                    |

 #### `/astro`
-Provides the moonrise/set and sunrise/set astrological data for a specified location
+Provides the moonrise/set and sunrise/set astrological data for a specified location.

 | Option    | Type   | Description                                                                                                           |
 |-----------|--------|-----------------------------------------------------------------------------------------------------------------------|